-Squirrel's been around for over a decade now and it's been a journey, growing from just JB to over 50 strong and counting.
+Squirrel's been around for 13 years now and it's been a journey, growing from just JB to over 70 strong and counting.
 But throughout it all, we've never lost sight of what we're all about - getting a better, fairer deal for our clients.

 Squirrel was the first to offer a secondary market to their P2P investors, offering them a way to sell their investments in the marketplace allowing them to get out early if they need to.
 Continuing to strive to offer a customer-centric service.